gustavosbarroso/simplephysics/README.md

 ---
 ---
-### 11. Projectile Motion with Air Resistance
+**###11.
+Projectile Motion with Air Resistance**

-Projectile motion in 2D with gravity and no air resistance.
+Projectile motion in 2D with gravity and quadratic air resistance proportional to the velocity magnitude.

 Equations of motion: